Orchest can be run on Linux, macOS and Windows (using the exact same steps!).

 Running Orchest on a cloud hosted VM (such as EC2) does not require a special installation.
 Simply follow the regular installation process.

-Please refer to the authentication section to enable the authentication server, giving you a login screen requiring a username and password before you can access Orchest.
+Refer to the authentication section to enable the authentication server, giving you a login screen requiring a username and password before you can access Orchest.